CloudHealth/cht_api_guide/_price-book/price-book-xml-data-format.md

   sub-fields:
    - name: productName
      required: yes
-     content: String specifying the name of the product as it appears in the billing file (case sensitive)
+     content: String specifying the name of the product as it appears in the billing file (case sensitive).
+Enter `ANY` to apply the rule to all products.
-   - name: includeData Transfer
+   - name: includeDataTransfer
      required: no
      content: Boolean field that specifies whether data transfer costs are covered for this product.
 Overrides BillingRule.
 Default value is `true`.
    - name: includeRIPurchases